 Getting Started With Canvas

 For questions or help using a specific Canvas feature, the Canvas Guide for Students (arranged by Canvas Tool) may contain the information you need.
+Some of the most important topics include how so I submit an online assignment, how do I take a quiz, and how to submit a Canvas video assignment with MiVideo.
 In addition to the web guides, there are also some Video Guides available on select common topics.

 Being a Successful Online Student

 There are a variety of strategies students can use in order to insure their success in an online class.
 Many of these strategies would help insure success in an in-person or hybrid setting as well.

 One of the first things you can do is assess your readiness to participate in an online class by taking the Student Readiness for Online Learning survey.
 Completing this survey will give you a sense of your preparedness for online learning.
 Once you decide to take an online class, consider the following strategies in order to have a successful and positive educational experience.

 This may seem like an obvious suggestion, but reading over the syllabus and becoming familiar with the classroom policies, procedures and deadlines is critical in an online class.
 In addition to common things such as course objectives/goals and contact information for the instructor, they syllabus should explain things such as: